trpetrovich/Ltran/README.md

 Low-level systems development is the main target for Ltran.
 It could also be used for higher level systems development or networking.

 # Will it be updated to be able to do more in the future?
 Of course!
 Updates to Ltran with new features will be released nightly, with a few more procedures or major language features.
 When the language is in a more usable state, version 1.0 will be released.
 Until then, versions 0.1-0.9 will all have features that are very subject to change, and I do not recommend writing important programs in the language in it until then.
+Though, that's mainly what I'm going to be doing with it.

 # Why is part of the code filled with Doxygen comments, but the rest isn't?
 I got tired.
 I'll add them gradually.